Our Guide to Profitable Commercial Property Investments

 How are business rates calculated for commercial properties?

-Business rates are based on the property’s rateable value and a government-set multiplier.
-Relief schemes may reduce costs for eligible properties.
+Business rates are generally based on the property’s rateable value and a government-set multiplier.
+Relief schemes or exemptions may apply depending on size, usage, and local authority policy.

 What financing options are available for commercial properties?